mickaeltemporao/itds/docs/modules/exploration-1.md

 - Updated `main.typ` and compiled PDF shared in the General Chat with the group.
 - A **5-minute overall presentation** walking through the current version of the paper in the `main.typ` file.
-    - Don’t talk about the structure (this is for the reviewers) or what you did in a specific part.
+    - Don't talk about the structure (this is for the reviewers) or what you did in a specific part.
 We want to discuss the paper itself.
 What is it about?
 What are the current problems?
 How are we going to fix them?

 **Going the extra mile (Optional):**